 The first step in discouraging a black bear is to remove the source of attraction, which is almost always food.
 Bears have an excellent sense of smell and are omnivores, meaning they will eat almost anything, vegetable or meat.
-Take the following precautions to reduce the likelihood of an encounter with a bear:
+There are several precautions a person can take to reduce the chances of encountering a bear.

 In the event of an actual encounter with a bear, WDFW offers the following advice: